virtual-labs/exp-frequency-response-of-zoh-foh-using-transfer-functions-pade-approximations-iitkgp/README.md

 <b>Discipline | <b>Electrical Engineering
 :--|:--|
 <b> Lab | <b> Digital Control Lab
-<b> Experiment|     <b> Frequency response of ZOH and FOH using transfer functions and Pade approximations and Exp 1
+<b> Experiment|     <b> To determine frequency response of zero order hold and first order hold using actual transfer functions and Pade approximations and Exp 1

 ### About the Experiment